paulmillr/noble-secp256k1/README.md

 - `getPublicKey()` and `getSharedSecret()` now produce compressed 33-byte signatures by default.
 If you need the old 65-byte behavior, set `isCompressed` option as `false`: `getPublicKey(priv, false)`, `getSharedSecret(a, b, false)`
-- `sign()`: now returns `Signature` instance with `{ r, s, rec }` properties.
+- `sign()`: now returns `Signature` instance with `{ r, s, recovery }` properties.
 It could still be passed to `verify` as-is.
     - `canonical` has been renamed to `lowS`.
 The default value is the same as before: `lowS: true`
     - `recovered` has been removed.
 Recovery bit is always returned in the `Signature` instance
     - `der` has been removed.
 DER encoding is no longer supported.
 Use compact format (32-byte r + 32-byte s), `Signature` instance methods `toCompactRawBytes` / `toCompactHex()`: `(await sign(msgHash, priv)).toCompactRawBytes()`.
 Use curves if you still need der
 - `verify()`: `strict` option has been renamed to `lowS`, default value is still the same
 - `recoverPublicKey(msgHash, sig, recovery)` has been changed to `sig.recoverPublicKey(msgHash)`
-- `Point` has been changed to `PPoint`; which now works in 3d xyz projective coordinates instead of 2d xy affine.
-Its methods have been renamed: `multiply` to `mul`, `subtract` to `sub` etc. Use curves if you still need affine point
+- `Point` is now `ProjectivePoint`, working in 3d xyz projective coordinates instead of 2d xy affine
-- schnorr signatures, asn.1 DER, custom precomputes have been removed.
+- Removed schnorr signatures, asn.1 DER, custom precomputes.
 Use noble-curves if you need them
 - Support for environments that can't parse bigint literals has been removed

 ## License